Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Watering

-Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid wilting and drooping leaves.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot.

 Temperature and Humidity